-David accentuated how he was miserably affected by his sin and God's discipline.
-He felt weak and crushed.
+Continuing his portrayal of his situation, David described how he experienced a burning pain in his gut as a result of his distress.
+Then he repeated his statement from verse 3, accentuating how he was miserably affected by his sin and God's discipline.
+Consequently, he felt weak and crushed.
 The only thing left for him to do was groan in response to the anguish of his heart.